 The collateral is matched, as far as possible, to the type of credit that it secures, while taking into account the period of time, types of linkage, character of loans and their purpose, as well as how quickly it can be realized.
 Collateral coefficients determine the extent to which the Bank is willing to rely on specific collateral to secure credit.
 The value of the collateral, with the use of safety factors, is, as far as possible, calculated automatically by the IT systems.
-The safety factors for different types of collateral are examined once a year and are approved by the Senior Credit Committee and by the Board of Directors' Credit Committee, by the Risks Management Committee and by the Board of Directors.
+The safety factors for different types of collateral are examined once a year and approved by the Senior Credit Committee and by the Board of Directors.
 There is also collateral in place which is not accounted for in calculating safety factors, but only used to reinforce existing collateral.
 The Bank also approves, on a limited, case-by-case basis, the granting of credit solely on the basis of the borrower's obligation.